-FRE 402 The Novel in France
+FRE 402 The Francophone Novel

-This course will cover a selection of French novels.
+This course will cover a selection of novels written in French from around the globe; it will also study relevant historical, literary, cultural and political movements.
 An extended essay in French will be required.
 This course will normally be offered on a Tutorial Study for one or several students.
-Prerequisite: FRE 304 available; lectures and discussions will be in English.
+Prerequisite: FRE 304 conditioned the emergence of this literature.
+The course will be open to students not majoring in French.
+Readings will be in French and in English where translations are available; lectures and discussions will be in English.
 French majors will be required to write their papers in French.
 Prerequisite: FRE 304